-- A The Graduate Faculty shall make recommendations to the University Senate on (1) academic matters that require University Senate approval, including graduate courses and programs and graduate program reviews (GR IV.A,C; GR VII.A.3.c) and (2) conditions of merit and circumstance for Honorary Degrees and (3). - B The Graduate Faculty may perform the above functions directly, through the Graduate Council, or through committees that it or the University Senate may establish.
+- A The Graduate Faculty shall make recommendations to the University Senate on (1) academic matters that require University Senate approval, including graduate courses and programs and graduate program reviews (GR IV.A,C; GR VII.A.3.c) and (2) conditions of merit and circumstance for Honorary Degrees and (3) - B The Graduate Faculty may perform the above functions directly, through the Graduate Council, or through committees that it or the University Senate may establish.
 Councils of the Graduate School may be appointed by the Dean of the Graduate School or elected, as prescribed by the Rules of the Graduate Faculty and approved by the University Senate.
 The Graduate Council shall have the authority and responsibilities delegated to it by the Dean of the Graduate School, by the Graduate Faculty in the Rules of the Graduate Faculty, and by the University Senate Rules.
-(GR VII.A.3.b). - Upon the recommendation of the members of the graduate faculty of a program, and transmitted through the Director of Graduate Studies, the Graduate Council will review, and the Graduate Dean will then render final action on, nominees for Graduate Faculty membership (GR VII.A.3.a).
-Associate and other classes of members in the Graduate Faculty (including but not limited to Directors of Graduate Studies (US 04/21/52)), may be appointed by the Dean of the Graduate School, with appropriate duties and privileges, as provided by the Rules of the Graduate Faculty and as approved by the University Senate (GR VII.A.3.a).

-- 1.3.2.
-2 Functions - The Graduate Council shall meet on the call of the Graduate Dean, or upon written request of five (5) members of the Graduate Council.
+(GR VII.A.3.b) - Upon the recommendation of the members of the graduate faculty of a program, and transmitted through the Director of Graduate Studies, the Graduate Council will review, and the Graduate Dean will then render final action on, nominees for Graduate Faculty membership (GR VII.A.3.a).
+Associate and other classes of members in the Graduate Faculty (including but not limited to Directors of Graduate Studies (US 04/21/52)), may be appointed by the Dean of the Graduate School, with appropriate duties and privileges, as provided by the Rules of the Graduate Faculty and as approved by the University Senate (GR VII.A.3.a). - 1.3.2.1- 2 Functions The Graduate Council shall have only the authority and responsibilities delegated to it by the Dean of the Graduate School, the Graduate Faculty and the University Senate. shall meet on the call of the Graduate Dean, or upon written request of five (5) members of the Graduate Council.
 A majority of the voting membership shall constitute a quorum for the transaction of business.
 Its responsibilities relative to courses and programs shall be as follows: - A Course Procedures--It shall consider all proposed new courses and changes in courses which may be used for credit toward a graduate degree.
 It shall forward to the Undergraduate Council recommendations on the courses numbered 400G-499G.
-[US: 10/11/99] - Program Procedures--It shall consider all proposed new graduate programs and changes in graduate programs, and degree titles (for both graduate program degrees and Honorary Degrees), forwarding its recommendations to the Graduate Faculty for action and transmittal to the Senate Council (See Section III, 3.2.0) In addition, it shall review all graduate programs.
-(These procedures are not intended to prevent a faculty member from presenting a recommendation or request directly to the Graduate Faculty.) - Review of Programs--The Graduate Council shall review all graduate programs and suggest measures designed to maintain acceptable levels of academic quality.
-In pursuit of this charge, the Graduate Council may recommend appropriate actions to the Graduate Dean.
-For the purposes of this section, such recommendations may include (1) suspension of programs for a maximum of five years, (2) lifting of suspensions, and (3) termination of programs in accordance with the procedures specified below.
+[US: 10/11/99] - Program Procedures--It shall consider all proposed new graduate programs and changes in graduate programs, including and degree titles (for both graduate program degrees and Honorary Degrees), forwarding its recommendations to the Graduate Faculty for action and transmittal to the Senate Council (See Section III, 3.2.0) In addition, it shall review all graduate programs.
+(These procedures are not intended to prevent a faculty member from presenting a recommendation or request directly to the Graduate Faculty.)